dev3225/dev3225/README.md

 <h3 align="center">A passionate programming enthusiast currently living in Germany.</h3>

 - 🔭 I’m currently working on **Virtual environment integration for hand glove with sensor using Unity.**
-- 🔭 Developing an OpenAI chatGPT application which can help a person code better
+- 🔭 Developing an OpenAI chatGPT application which can help a person code better.

 - 📫 How to reach me **devdarshan98@gmail.com**